Eric Chua: Political career

 Chua was a grassroots volunteer in Tanjong Pagar GRC for 15 years, focusing on helping youths from poorer family backgrounds, and had been the Chairman of the People's Association Youth Movement's Central Youth Council.
 Chua received the Commendation Medal in 2017 and the Public Service Medal in 2019.

 Chua was announced as a People's Action Party (PAP) candidate contesting as part of the five-member PAP team in Tanjong Pagar GRC during the 2020 general election.
-After the PAP team with 63.13% of the vote against the Progress Singapore Party, Chua became a Member of Parliament representing the Queenstown ward of Tanjong Pagar GRC.
+After the PAP team won with 63.13% of the vote against the Progress Singapore Party, Chua became a Member of Parliament representing the Queenstown ward of Tanjong Pagar GRC.

 On 27 July 2020, he was appointed Parliamentary Secretary at the Ministry of Social and Family Development and Ministry of Culture, Community and Youth.
 On 13 June 2022, Chua was promoted as Senior Parliamentary Secretary at the Ministry of Social and Family Development and Ministry of Culture, Community and Youth.

+In the 2025 general election, Chua contested in the newly carved out Queenstown SMC.
+He won the election against Mahaboob Batcha from the People's Alliance for Reform with 81.13% of the vote, the largest margin in the election.

 Personal life

 Chua is married and has one child.
 On 3 February 2022, Chua revealed he tested positive for COVID-19.
+Chua enjoys listening to jazz, classical, and concert band music in his free time.